blackberry/NDK-Samples/CubeRotate/readme.txt

 Sample Description:

- The CubeRotate sample is an application that is designed to show you how to create a a 3D multi-colored cube using OpenGL ES.
+ The CubeRotate sample is an application that is designed to show you how to create a 3D multi-colored cube using OpenGL ES.

  When you run the application, the application displays a cube that rotates on the screen.